maxvfischer/DIY-arcade/README.md

 ![light box 2](./images/build/light_box_2.jpg)

-For the light source I used a LED tube of fitting length, with a wire that was long enough to go all the way down to the power supply at the bottom of the cabinet.
+For the light source I used a LED tube of fitting length, with a wire that was long enough to go all the way down to the power strip at the bottom of the cabinet.
 The LED tube was attached to the back panel by using double-coated adhesive tape.

 ![light box 3](./images/build/light_box_3.jpg)